davidae/audiostream/README.md

 ## What does the API do?
 * It implements the [ICY protocol](https://cast.readme.io/docs/icy).
 It's optional to use.
 * It will read files (`io.Reader`) (assumed audio/media but technically not required) from an append-able queue.
-* It will broadcast the files to any listeners in frames of bytes and the listeners can be read as a stream via channels.
+* It will broadcast the files to any listeners in frames of bytes and the listeners can read it as a stream via channels.

 ## What does the API _not_ do?
 * It does not implement the _SHOUTcast_ or _Icecast_ protocol.